SpringBoardRepo/Stay_Fit_And_Healthy/README.md

 ## MyFitness

-MyFitness is a mobile-friendly web application that allows users to keep track of their health.
-And it is designed for people who want to manage their weight and plan their meals.
-The goal is to track their calories in and out to help with the struggles of weight loss or weight gain.
+MyFitness is a mobile-friendly web application that allows users to manage their weight and plan their meals.
+The goal is to track calories going in and out so as to ease the struggles of weight loss or weight gain.

 ## Live Demo:
 https://myfitness-frontend.herokuapp.com/